-I’m standing in the lobby of one of the most luxurious hotels in the world.
+I’m standing in the lobby of one of a breathtaking luxury hotel.

 I’m surrounded by top hotel professionals: general managers, directors of sales and marketing, even a hotel recruitment wizard, all here for the birthday of another top hotel professional.